aaaven/IND209/studio_intro/deck.md

 <div style="text-align: left;">

-Through three stages, this is evolutionary of Concepts and Interactions.
+Through three stages, this is **the evolutionary Concepts and Interactions**<!-- .element: class="fragment grow highlight-current-red" -->.

 </div>